kuhe/createElement/README.md

 Bind events to elements created in memory, before they are attached to the document.
 Attach/append to the document when you are ready to give an interactive element to the user, not to query or store intermediate application states.

+- (2) Components are still the way to go.

+This is a rejection of front end frameworks, diff algorithms, even jQuery, but it is not a rejection of component-based view architecture.

+Even using the `document` API, you can still compose your views by a hierarchy of components.

 #### Related Information